 “On those three deals we have asked the defense ministry for explanations and we are waiting for their answer,” Hoshyar Abdullah of the defense committee, told Rudaw.
 “If the corruptions are true we will bring the defense minister into parliament,” he warned.

 The auditing committee succeeded in canceling 19 arms deals last summer, which according to Nuri were worth $1.5 billion and had been signed with former Soviet countries such as Hungary, Bulgaria, Ukraine and the Czech Republic.”

 The main part of the corruption, according to the auditing committee, belongs to Iraqi defense officials have bought old weapons from the 1970s, with the price of each weapon quadrupled in invoices.

 “In one of the deals they bought 50,000 Kalashnikovs, each of which is originally worth $170.
 But the defense officials had put down $380 for each,” Nuri claimed.

 He also revealed a deal on tanks and armored vehicles had been stopped midway, after the first batch was delivered to Iraq and was found not to be of the quality mentioned in the deal.

 The Iraqi military, trained and equipped by largely US forces, collapsed without a fight in June 2014, when the Islamic State (ISIS) group swept and captured about a third of the country.
 Billions of dollars in advanced weaponry, left behind by fleeing soldiers, were reportedly seized by the militants.

-Posted by GPD on March 16, 2016, With 1541 Reads Filed under Military.
+Posted by GPD on March 16, 2016, With 1542 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.